aurorascharff/aurorascharff.no/src/content/blog/rebuilding-remix-contacts-in-nextjs-14-with-server-actions.md

 ## Executing the Rebuild

-Please view the [github repo](https://github.com/aurorascharff/next14-remix-contacts-rebuild) for the full code.
+Please view the [GutHub repo](https://github.com/aurorascharff/next14-remix-contacts-rebuild) for the full code.
 These steps are more to give an overview of the process and discuss the descisions made.

 Refer to the [Remix tutorial](https://remix.run/docs/en/main/start/tutorial) for each step of the process.